- Free Banking

 For Mortgage Loan, it is mandatory to assign a life insurance policy.
 For completed properties; ADCB offers competitive property insurance as an added convenience to mortgage customers.

-To view terms and conditions of our insurance agency, Details
+To view terms and conditions of our insurance agency, click below links

 Do I have to have my salary with ADCB to get an ADCB Mortgage?

-You will find it heartening to note that there are additional benefits for mortgage applicants who transfer their salary to ADCB.
-For example, with a salary transfer you can borrow up to 85% of the loan value granted for first sale properties, while the maximum loan value for those without a salary transfer for first sale properties is only up to 80% of the loan value granted.
+You will find it heartening to note that there are additional benefits, such as reduced rates, for mortgage applicants who transfer their salary to ADCB.
 However, you are not obliged to transfer your salary account to us to be eligible for a loan.

 What is the maximum tenure that the mortgage loans are available for?